USS Adria: Cold War

 The ship pulled into Pearl Harbor on 16 August soon after Japanese capitulation ended World War II.
 She spent almost one month in port for repairs and loading before sailing once again on 11 September.
 The vessel made a port call at Okinawa on 2 October, then sailed on to Korea.
 She touched at Jinsen on the 6th to unload her supplies in support of Allied occupation forces.
-The ship also stopped at Taku and Tsingtao, China, to discharge cargo, before setting a course for the United States.
+The ship also stopped at Taku and Qingdao, China, to discharge cargo, before setting a course for the United States.
 She reached Seattle, Washington, on 16 November.

 After voyage repairs at Seattle, Adria set sail on 16 December for the western Pacific.
 She made port calls at Saipan and Guam to unload her cargo, then left the latter island on 5 February 1946 to sail back to the United States.
 The ship reached Seattle on 28 February, but commenced another shuttle run to the Far East on 19 March.
 She visited Yokosuka, Japan; Shanghai, China and Hong Kong.
 The ship got underway from Shanghai on 24 May and shaped a course for the Panama Canal Zone.
 She transited the Panama Canal on 2 July, then sailed via Mobile, Alabama, to Norfolk, Virginia.

 Upon her arrival at Norfolk on 10 July, Adria began operations with Service Force, Atlantic Fleet.
 During the remaining eight years of her naval career, the ship made supply runs to various points in the Caribbean and the Mediterranean.
 Among her ports of call were Guantánamo Bay, Cuba; Hamilton, Bermuda, Roosevelt Roads, Puerto Rico, Trinidad; Casablanca, Morocco; Gibraltar; Bremerhaven, Germany; Plymouth, England. and Argentia, Newfoundland.
 In addition to her overseas cargo runs, Adria operated along the east coast of the United States.
 She also held a number of training exercises and operations in the Chesapeake Bay.
 Her routine was also broken by regular periods of repair and upkeep at the Norfolk Naval Shipyard, Portsmouth, Virginia.